ttyhasebe/KEMPNN/README.md

 # KEMPNN (Knowledge-Embedded Message-Passing Neural Networks)

+KEMPNN (Knowledge-Embedded Message-Passing Neural Networks) is a message-passing neural networks that can be supervied togather with human-annotated knowledge annotations on the molecular graph to improve the accuracy.

 This package is an implementation of the paper: [Knowledge-Embedded Message-Passing Neural Networks: Improving Molecular Property Prediction with Human Knowledge](https://doi.org/10.1021/acsomega.1c03839) by the author.

+## Getting started

+To use this package, please clone this repository to your local disk.

+You can also install KEMPNN as a package with dependencies if needed (torch is not included in dependencies).

+    $ pip install -e .

-## Requirements
+### Requirements
 This program is tested on the following environments:

 * Python 3.9, torch 1.9.1, cuda11.1
 * Python 3.8, torch 1.7.1, cuda10.1

-## Usage

-### Training and Evaluation
+### Training and Evaluation from CLI

-By executing kempnn.py, the KEMPNN is trained with hyperparameter optimization and evaluated in multiple runs.
+By executing kempnn.py (on the project root), the KEMPNN is trained with hyperparameter optimization and evaluated in multiple runs.

 The following command will train KEMPNN with knowledge supervision enabled, frac. train=0.8 on ESOL dataset: